jayamisra02/product-service/README.md

 # product-service

-Performs following Rest based operatons:
+Handles following Rest based Requests:

 1) Fetch products from the Inventory
 2) Fetch product detail for a particular product